A pollinator on a purple flower.

 Texas Master Naturalist chapters are eligible to receive up to $3,000 to support community-based projects supporting native pollinators through H-E-B’s new Pollinators for Texas initiative.
 (Michael Miller/Texas A&M AgriLife)

-The Texas Master Naturalist Program could receive up to $50,000 in grant funding to support community projects benefiting the state’s diverse native pollinator populations.
+The Texas Master Naturalist Program received $50,000 in grant funding to support community projects benefiting the state’s diverse native pollinator populations.

 The grant, awarded by Texas-based grocer H-E-B, is part of the company’s new Pollinators for Texas initiative.
 Individual Texas Master Naturalist chapters are eligible to receive up to $3,000 to support large-scale, community-based projects that enhance biodiversity while supporting native pollinators and their habitats.